 Yup, this one’s a biggie.
 Our traverse of Lys Ridge coupled with our return route along the Grizzly Lake trail saw myself, Andrew Nugara, and Jollin Charest cover 28km in just under 12.5 hours.
 We started hiking shortly after sunrise and we returned just after sunset.
 Yet, I’m not complaining because this trip was worth every single minute.
 For when a guy like Andrew, who has summited over 700 mountains, says that this was one of the best ridge walks that he’s ever been on in southern Alberta – including Waterton – then you know you’ve stumbled onto something special.
 However, I do owe an apology to my family who I had told to expect me to be later than usual, but who weren’t expecting me to be as late as I was.

-Due to the length of the trip, I’ve decided to break this report into two separate posts: one for West Castle, and one for Lys Peak which is the highest point on Lys Ridge (note: I’ve decided to call it Lys Peak because that is what Rick Collier referred to it as).
-Indeed, we had become so focused on Lys Peak that it wasn’t until a few days prior to the trip, when I was zooming in on NRCAN’s online topo map, that I noticed that West Castle was listed as a separate summit on Lys Ridge.
+Due to the length of the trip, I’ve decided to break this report into two separate posts: one for West Castle, and one for the summit of Lys Ridge (note: Rick Collier referred to it as Lys Peak in Bivouac).
+Indeed, we had become so focused on Lys Ridge that it wasn’t until a few days prior to the trip, when I was zooming in on NRCAN’s online topo map, that I noticed that West Castle was listed as a separate summit on Lys Ridge.
 I sent a quick email to Andrew who in turn, carefully scanned Rick Collier’s trip report on Bivouac – which happened to be the only one that he could find.
 Sure enough, just like when you unexpectedly find $20 in the pocket of the pants that you haven’t worn in months – we confirmed that this was going to be a two peak trip.

 Andrew and I had been planning this trip for a couple of weeks but had never hiked together until today – though I did meet him back in January when I almost ran him over while he was snowshoeing down Coal Road in the Crowsnest Pass (see my Tent Mountain post).
 He is of course, author of More Scrambles in the Canadian Rockies, Snowshoeing in the Canadian Rockies, and A Beginner’s Guide to Snowshoeing in the Canadian Rockies.
 I had met Jollin only two days prior at the home of our mutual friend, Mark, who had organized a craft beer exchange that both Jollin and I were a part of.
 Jollin’s friendly demeanour and his lengthy mountaineering experience made it easy for me to invite him along – and I’m glad I did as both these guys are simply fantastic people!